sensetogether/ContextSense/README.md

 It is designed to be personalized on each device, and therefore it requires feedback from the user to update the internal machine learning models.
 Both three binary classifications and one hierarchical inference are available to receive feedback.
 The user can click on the feedback button once the inference result is incorrect.
-The context inference function also provides a recognition of the user activity (such as still, walk, running, etc.).
+The context inference function also provides recognition of the user activity (such as still, walk, running, etc.).

 The sensing data collection function measures the environmental conditions: daytime (binary), light density (lux), magnetic strength (μT), GSM connectivity (binary), abstract RSSI level, RSSI value (dBm), GPS accuracy (m), WiFi connectivity (binary), WiFi RSSI (dBm), proximity (b), sound level (dBA), temperature (C), pressure (hPa), humidity (%), and each entry contains a timestamp.
-The user can give the ground-truth labels on the sensing data by using "in-pocket, in-door and under-ground" switches.
+The user can give the ground-truth labels on the sensing data by using "in-pocket, in-door, and under-ground" switches.
 The sensing data can be stored on the device as a local file and also be sent via email.

-The GPS positioning function provides information related to the GPS provider: longitude, latitude, altitude, speed, bearing, accuracy and time.
-It may work only in an out-door environment.
+The GPS positioning function provides information related to the GPS provider: longitude, latitude, altitude, speed, bearing, accuracy, and time.
+It may work only in an outdoor environment.

 Getting started
 ------------------------
 Step 1 - Download or clone the source code of #ContextSense.

 Step 2 - Download [Android Studio](https://developer.android.com/studio/)
-Start android Studio and open the #ContextSense project by selecting the directory wherein is placed #ContextSense.
+Start Android Studio and open the #ContextSense project by selecting the directory wherein is placed #ContextSense.
 All dependencies are located in the file "build.gradle".

 Step 3 - Download the following java library: